npm/npm/doc/json.md

   writing a package.json file, and you can specify the engine using the "engines" field.
 (See below.)
 * The name ends up being part of a URL, an argument on the command line, and a folder name.
-So, don't use characters that are annoying in those contexts, like funny UTF things or parentheses or slashes, or else it'll break.
+Any name with non-url-safe characters will be rejected.
+  Also, it can't start with a dot or an underscore.
 * The name will probably be passed as an argument to require(), so it should be something short, but also reasonably descriptive.
 * You may want to check the npm registry to see if there's something by that name